cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Mental Degradation

-Mental degradation happens in small increments from 1 to 10.
-Each time MeE hits zero, Mental Degradation increases by the marks that caused MeE to hit zero.
+Mental degradation (MD) happens in small increments from 1 to 10.
+Each time MeE hits zero, Mental Degradation increases by the marks of the roll that caused MeE to hit zero.

 Mental Degradation can have short-term and long-term consequences.
 Each time the MeE hits 0, two random effects are determined, a